SixArm/usv/README.md

 # Unicode Separated Values (USV)

 Unicode separated values (USV) is a data format that places Unicode symbol characters between data parts.
+If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you know much of USV.

 * ␟ = U+241F = Symbol for Unit Separator